logfellow/logstash-logback-encoder/README.md

-# Logback JSON encoder for Logstash
+# Logback JSON encoder

-Provides a logback encoder, logback layout, and several logback appenders for outputting log messages in logstash's JSON format.
+Provides an encoder, layout, and several appenders to log from [logback](http://logback.qos.ch/) in JSON format.

+Supports both regular logging events and access events (provided by [logback-access](http://logback.qos.ch/access.html)).

+Originally written to support output in [logstash](http://logstash.net/)'s JSON format, but has evolved into a highly-configurable, general-purpose, JSON logging mechanism.
+The structured of the JSON output, and the data it contains, is fully configurable.

 ## Including it in your project

 Maven style:

 ```xml